Things to do in the Isle of Man

 Standing at over 2000-feet high, Snaefell Mountain is the islands tallest point.
 It’s also the only place in the British Isles where you can see the ‘seven kingdoms’ – England, Ireland, Scotland, Wales, Isle of Man, Heaven and the Sea.

-It’s possible to drive to the base of the Snaefell and hike to the summit.
+You could drive to the base of Snaefell and hike to the summit.
 It takes around 20-40 minutes, depending on how fit you are.
 Alternatively, you can take the Snaefell Mountain Railway, which departs from Laxey periodically between April & September.

 24. The Great Laxey Wheel